Jeju Air Flight 2216: Accident

 On 29 December, the aircraft took off from Suvarnabhumi Airport at 2:28 a.m ICT (UTC+7).
 Kerati Kijmanawat, the director of Airports of Thailand, stated that no abnormalities regarding the aircraft nor the runway had been reported.

 At 8:54 a.m.
 KST (UTC+9), the plane was authorized to land at Muan International Airport on runway 01.
 As the plane was preparing to land, it was warned at 8:57 a.m. about the potential for a bird strike.
 At 8:58:56 a.m., the pilots broadcast a mayday alert and advised they were going around.
 This was followed by a request at 9:00 a.m. to land in the opposite runway, runway 19, after the landing gear was not deployed.
 This request was authorized at 9:01 a.m.

 The crash occurred at 9:03 a.m. as the aircraft belly landed, touching down 1,200 m along the runway.

 It overshot, with video footage showing the aircraft sliding down the runway on the engine nacelles with a sustained nose-high attitude.
 It continued 250 m past the runway threshold and exploded after colliding with the berm supporting the instrument landing system localizer.
 Both engines were embedded into the berm structure while the tail assembly continued forward, rolling over and resting inverted.
-Wreckage from the forward fuselage were found 20 to 300 m past the berm, and partially damaged the perimeter wall.
+Wreckage from the forward fuselage was found 20 to 300 m past the berm, and partially damaged the perimeter wall.

 Local residents said they saw flames and sparks originating from the aircraft's right wing and heard explosions and "metal scraping" before impact.
 Some reported seeing a flock of birds being ingested into the right engine, causing a fire.
 The only survivors were two crew members rescued from the tail section of the aircraft.
 A local restaurant owner heard "loud bangs" that sounded like the backfiring of a motorcycle engine, leading him to rush to the restaurant rooftop and record a 54-second video on his cell phone of the aircraft's descent and crash which subsequently went viral.